reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 55 concludes the `Seller`'s local step by calling `commit()`.

 Now, doing a `./reach run` in the terminal would show some output.
-That concludes concludes the `Seller`'s interaction.
+That concludes the `Seller`'s interaction.

 Next, type in the following code for the `Buyer`'s interaction: